 Proper Tea, Manchester Cathedral Visitors Centre, 10 Cateaton Street, Manchester, M3 1SQ – Visit Now

-Proper Tea, the new café next to Manchester’s Cathedral, shows us how, well, a proper tea should be done.
+Proper Tea, is a café next to Manchester Cathedral which shows us, well, how a proper tea should be made.

 Whatever your persuasion when it comes to tea – be it thoroughly brewed, tinted with a liberal measure of milk or sweetened with heaped teaspoons of sugar – one thing is for certain: we all enjoy a good “cuppa”.
 Tea to the English is what pasta is to the Italians, what baguettes are to the French and what sausages are to the Germans – traditionally, at least.
 So when a new tea shop opens its doors on an English high street, it is likely to stir up interest.
 Situated in the historical heart of Manchester, Proper Tea offers both bag-laden shoppers and fatigued employees a much needed respite.